AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 The {api:anychart.data.Table#addData}addData{api} method of {api:anychart.data.Table}anychart.data.Table{api} is used not only for [setting](#setting_data) data, but also for adding new rows.

 The first parameter is the array of new data rows.
-There is also an optional second parameter that is used for streaming data – it allows you to remove a number of already existing rows from the beginning of the storage.
+There is also an optional second parameter that is used for streaming data – it allows you to remove already existing rows from the beginning of the storage.
 You can either specify the number of rows to be removed or pass `true` to remove as many rows as you add.

 ```
 dataTable.addData([